jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

     f.write('\n'.join(anadict))
     f.close()

 Straightforward enough.
-It creates a trie-like dictionary of words were the key is a sorted series of letters and the value is a list of all the words that can be made using exactly those letters.
+It creates an almost suffix array-like dictionary of words where the key is a sorted series of letters and the value is a list of all the words that can be made using exactly those letters.
 Here's the version I ended up with: